-There’s not a crazy variety of vegan cookies available in the supermarket, but some of the ones that are, are really good!
+There’s not a crazy variety of vegan cookies available in the supermarket, but some of the ones that are vegan, are really good!
 Our favourites include LU’s Time Out Robuuste Koeken, Punselie’s Stroopkoekjes (mini-version of the famous and typically Dutch stroopwafel), Verkade Café Noir and of course Oreo’s.
 Nowadays one can find a greater diversity of chocolate in Dutch supermarkets.
 Dark chocolate is usually vegan.
-Keep an eye out for the dark chocolate of Tony Chocolony, a brand which strives to use slave-free cocoa.
-Most of the regular candy contains gelatin, hence is not vegan.
-A brand called Goody Good stuff is available in most supermarkets and is all vegan.
+Keep an eye out for the chocolate of Tony Chocolony, a brand which strives to use slave-free cocoa.
+They have some unique flavours, quite a few are vegan.
+Most of the regular candy contains gelatin or beeswax, hence is not vegan.
+But there is some vegan candy around, and more and more candy is labelled as vegetarian or gelatin-free.
 Check out vegan liquorice available at supermarkets here.
 More vegan liquorice can be found in organic stores in town.

 What are some ingredients to watch out for?